Azure/FTA-WelcomeKits/hybrid/planning/readme.md

 With 2 storage networks this allows for the use of [SMB Multichannel][smbmultichannel] to provide aggregation of network bandwidth and network fault tolerance.
 For this configuration it is advised to have each of the storage networks using different IP networks and VLANS.

 ![IP and VLAN Segregation](./../images/storageIPandVLAN.png "IP and VLAN Segregation")

+**IP Addressing**

+With regards to the IP Address requirements for the management and infrastructure then the following is required:

+* 1 x IP address for each node - node management IP
+* 6 x IP addresses (from the same subnet as the node management IP)
+    * 1st IP address is used for the cluster IP Address
+    * 2nd IP address is used for the virtual IP of the Azure Resource Bridge
+    * 3rd and 4th IP addresses are used for the Azure Resource Bridge VM (1 for running VM and the other for update functions)
+    * 5th IP address is intended to for future integration with Network COntrollers with SDN
+    * 6th IP address is reserved for future use

+With the storage networks then a unique IP is needed for storage adapter on each node.
+The allocation of these IP addresses are handle by Network ATC using the range 10.71.0.0/16, broken down into /24 networks.  e.g. Adapters on storage network 1 will get IP addresses on 10.71.1.0/24, Adapters on storage network 2 will get IP addresses on 10.71.2.0/24.
+These networks are non-routable addresses.
+If you require to change these IP address then this is possible but currently the deployment would require the deployment to be compute using an [ARM Template][customiparm] where the IP Address ranges are applied in the ARM template.

 **Bandwidth Allocation**